bitcoin-s/bitcoin-s/docs/config/configuration.md

         # wallet name for each of them.
 They will each have
         # their own unique seed and database or schema,
         # depending on the database driver.
+        # The wallet name can contain letters, numbers, and underscores '_'.
         # walletName = MyWallet0

         defaultAccountType = legacy # legacy, segwit, nested-segwit